-Note: You are currently viewing documentation for Moodle 2.6.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Dataformview Interval.
+Note: You are currently viewing documentation for Moodle 3.3.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Dataformview Interval.

 - Building an activity